elementor/elementor-developers-docs/src/cli/library-import.md

 <Badge type="tip" vertical="top" text="Elementor Core" /> <Badge type="warning" vertical="top" text="Advanced" />

 Users can import Elementor templates from the library by uploading a single template JSON file or a ZIP file with multiple JSON files.
-Elementor CLI `library import` command will import the template using the command line.
+The Elementor CLI `library import` command will import the template using the command line.

 ## Command